miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 After giving Ash the bloodpack it will be gone from your inventory.
 Restored missing sounds to Bach cutscene and missing XP on escaping.
 Replaced some male hunters with females and swapped several weapons.
-Fixed exit crash with style and grace and lowered barrel inspection.
+Fixed exit crash with style and grace and cellar ladder top issue.
 Prevented Humanity from reaching zero in the dialogue with Johansen.

 Hallowbrook Hotel: